Sunny Day Spot: Antioch Water Park - 510 Families

 Sunny Day Spot: Antioch Water Park

 Your 45 minutes in the car will be rewarded with a very appealing kid-friendly cool-off at Antioch Water Park.
 And during the summer, a foggy Oakland should still mean a HOT HOT HOT Antioch.
 We love it for mixed-age families.
-Opening Memorial Day Weekend (May 28) for the 2022 season.
+Open now for the 2023 season!

 What is awesome about Antioch Water Park and Aquatic Center: